 Nature Activities Taking Precedence

 With the crackdown on partying, Vang Vieng does have an increasing focus on activities that take advantage of its incredible nature.
-Trekking, kayaking, and tours to ton of different caves are readily available.
+Trekking, kayaking, and tours to a ton of caves are readily available.
 If partying isn’t your main aim, Vang Vieng is a great destination for outdoor adventure activities.
 It is a beautiful area not to be overlooked as just a binge drinking pit stop.

 I hope this overview gives you a better idea of what to expect in Vang Vieng in 2016.
 If you have any other advice or experiences from your time in Vang Vieng, please comment and share!

 What is Vang Vieng like Today? was written by Pete Vrouvas of TheOnlyPete.com.
-Pete is a California-based traveler, food lover, beer drinker, and adventurer focused on sharing experiences and tips on travel, technology, and food.
+Pete is a California-based traveler, food lover, beer drinker, and adventurer, focused on sharing experiences and tips on travel, technology, and food.
 Subscribe to Pete’s blog and follow him on social media Facebook | Instagram | Twitter | Youtube.